 The Full Skein Fade Set

-Bear In Sheep’s Clothing has chosen to create a special full-skein fade with the same colors as the Advent mini fade!
+Bear In Sheep’s Clothing has chosen to create a special full-skein fade with the same colors as the mini fade!
 Her ‘Decadent’ fade set is available as a pre-order in her Etsy shop.
-Just like with her Advent Calendar, you choose your base (three 4-ply options and a DK).
+Just like with her countdown Calendar, you choose your base (three 4-ply options and a DK).
 This kit, which ships in early February, consists of seven 100-gram skeins in her rich colorways: Ganash, Coulis, Cognac, Baileys, Boutique, Klimt, Manuka.

 The colors remind me of a jewel box of Citrine and Garnet – or perhaps a roast vegetable medley with beets, Yukon gold potatoes, and yams.
 Whatever is brought to mind with this fade, it feels decidedly earthy and pensive.
 Like the feeling of tracing your finger of a library of old leather-bound books on deep mahogany shelves.
 This set is ideal to use when knitting Joji Locatelli’s Spector pullover or any of the other fade-worthy patterns.